oxdev03/pm2.web/README.md

 5. Push your branch to your forked repository.

-6. Submit a pull request to the `develop` branch of the main pm2.web repository.
+6. Submit a pull request to the `master` branch of the main pm2.web repository.

 ## License